CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. After creating your inbound NSG rule, select **Outbound security rules** from the left navigation pane.

 1. Notice the **AllowInternetOutboundRule** rule.
-Also notice the rule cannot be deleted and the priority is 65001.
+Also, notice that the rule cannot be deleted, and the priority is 65001.

 1. Select **+ Add** and then configure an outbound rule that denies access to the internet.
 When you are finished, select **Add**.